 Hey, It's That Guy!: The episode "Karate Kids" features Steve Urkel facing off against a group of bullies lead by Jason David Frank, whom most children of the 1990s know as Tommy Oliver, the breakout star of the Power Rangers franchise.
 In another episode Walter Emmanuel Jones, also known as the Black Ranger Zack, would show up as a classmate of Steve's.

 Carl was the cop communicating with John McClane in Die Hard.

 I Am Not Urkel: This series pretty much killed any shot at Jaleel White being taken seriously as an actor, outside voicework.
 This is slightly subverted as White doesn't resent his most famous role and has fond memories of the series.

-Much less dramatically, the actor playing Richie was originally a pair of twins (Joseph and Julius Wright who were credited as Joseph Julius Wright), since he was a baby during the first season.
+Much less dramatically, the actor playing Richie were originally a pair of twins (Joseph and Julius Wright who were credited as Joseph Julius Wright), since he was a baby during the first season.
 The character went through Soap Opera Rapid Aging Syndrome after this and he was recast with four year old Bryton McClure.

 Judy was played by a different actress, Valerie Jones, in the pilot.

 Recycled Script: As with all Miller-Boyett sitcoms, the producers weren't shy about recycling ideas from other sitcoms.
 The Season 2 opener, where Steve burns down the local hangout and it's rebuilt as the cooler "Rachel's Place," was virtually identical to a story involving Arnold's on Happy Days, which several of the writers had worked on.